 We cannot build the future by avenging the past… or can we?

-In 2015, an overwhelming 91% of U.S. coal power was used in the electric power sector.
+Last year, an overwhelming 91% of U.S. coal power was used in the electric power sector.

-This turned out to be the Achilles heel of the coal industry.
+That’s the Achilles heel of the coal industry.

 Sure, each has its own contribution, but there’s one thing that has done more to kill coal than anything else…

 Natural Gas Price Forecast for 2017: The Bulls are Running

 There aren’t many sure bets you can make in the market, but higher natural gas prices in 2017 may be the best.

 Let me show you why…